ECA110-Pooling: A Comparative Analysis of Pooling Strategies in Convolutional Neural Networks

 Abstract

-In this paper, we introduce and validate ECA110-Pooling, a novel rule-based pooling operator for Convolutional Neural Networks inspired by elementary cellular automata.
-A systematic comparative study is conducted, benchmarking ECA110-Pooling against conventional pooling methods (MaxPooling, AveragePooling, MedianPooling, MinPooling, KernelPooling) as well as state-of-the-art (SOTA) architectures.
-Experiments on three benchmark datasets-ImageNet (subset), CIFAR-10, and Fashion-MNIST-across training horizons ranging from 20 to 50,000 epochs demonstrate that ECA110-Pooling consistently achieves higher Top-1 accuracy, lower error rates, and stronger F1-scores than traditional pooling operators, while maintaining computational efficiency comparable to MaxPooling.
-Furthermore, in direct comparison with SOTA models, ECA110-Pooling delivers competitive accuracy with substantially fewer parameters and reduced training time.
-These results establish ECA110-Pooling as a validated and principled approach for image classification, bridging the gap between fixed pooling schemes and complex deep architectures.
-Its interpretable, rule-based design underscores both theoretical relevance and practical applicability in scenarios requiring a balance of accuracy, efficiency, and scalability.
+Pooling strategies are fundamental to convolutional neural networks, shaping the trade-off between accuracy, robustness to spatial variations, and computational efficiency in modern visual recognition systems.
+In this paper, we present and validate ECA110-Pooling, a novel rule-based pooling operator inspired by elementary cellular automata.
+We conduct a systematic comparative study, benchmarking ECA110-Pooling against conventional pooling methods (MaxPooling, AveragePooling, MedianPooling, MinPooling, KernelPooling) as well as state-of-the-art (SOTA) architectures.
+Experiments on three benchmark datasets—ImageNet (subset), CIFAR-10, and Fashion-MNIST—across training horizons ranging from 20 to 50,000 epochs show that ECA110-Pooling consistently achieves higher Top-1 accuracy, lower error rates, and stronger F1-scores than traditional pooling operators, while maintaining computational efficiency comparable to MaxPooling.
+Moreover, when compared with SOTA models, ECA110-Pooling delivers competitive accuracy with substantially fewer parameters and reduced training time.
+These results establish ECA110-Pooling as a principled and validated approach to image classification, bridging the gap between fixed pooling schemes and complex deep architectures.
+Its interpretable, rule-based design highlights both theoretical significance and practical applicability in contexts that demand a balance of accuracy, efficiency, and scalability.

 Article activity feed